staff-code/staff-code/README.md

 ## use

-StaffCode can be used in two ways:
+StaffCode can be used in three ways:

 - on `phpBB` forums with `BBCode`
-- an `npm` package, e.g. in a web application
+- as an `npm` package, e.g. installed in a web application
+- with the StaffCode web app, running at `https://staffcode.org`.

 ### BBCode